 How Skyhook Determines Location Accuracy:

-As the creator of the hybrid positioning system, Skyhook scans and processes billions of Wi-Fi access points, cell towers and IP, each address complete with GPS coordinates.
+As the creator of the , Skyhook locates devices using Wi-Fi, GNSS and Cell Signals, ensuring that connected devices can be located in all environments, even when offline.
 We never take a single location signal at face value.
-We always combine and cross-reference all available location signals using our patented technology.
+We always combine and cross-reference all available location signals using , and quarantine unreliable data points.

-There are three overarching considerations when determining the accuracy of location data:
+There are three overarching considerations when determining the :

-Source - In the adtech industry, IP address is the standard source of location data, but it is often incorrectly positioned by IP location providers.
+- Source - In the adtech industry, IP address is the standard source of location data, but it is often .
 These providers rely on Internet topology to assign large blocks of IP addresses to postal code centroids.
-We request IP address from you so we can reposition it, if necessary.
+We request IP addresses from users so we can reposition them, if necessary.
 Native location from users’ mobile devices is preferable because it’s typically sourced from GPS and Wi-Fi.

 How Skyhook Defines Precise Location

 Skyhook generates user Personas by mapping location samples to venues.
 In doing so, we require a level of precision in the location logs our customers submit.
-We require four decimal places of precision in lat/longs so that we can determine when someone is in a venue.
+We require 5 so that we can determine when someone is in a venue.
 Any fewer decimal places, and a user could be down the street from a venue, somewhere else in the same city, or in another country altogether.

 When it comes to location, it is not enough to have just precision or just accuracy.
-As we demonstrated, there is a significant difference between the two, and having both location accuracy and precision helps to determine the best location possible for your campaigns, and to leverage this information for enhanced user intelligence in the form of Personas.
+As we demonstrated, there is a significant difference between the two, and having both location accuracy and precision helps to determine the best location possible for your campaigns, and to leverage this information for with the help of location based insights.

-To learn more about Skyhook's location technology, visit the Precision Location page.
+To learn more about Skyhook's location technology, visit the page.